Shivam17-sv/Notes-Summarizer-and-knowledge-assistant-Shivam-12201111/README.md

 ✔ Secure summary generation using Gemini AI
 ✔ Save and fetch summaries per user
 ✔ Mobile-friendly UI with responsive tabs
-✔ History list with copy and delete actions
+✔ History list with copy and delete actions.

-The youtube link for this project is - https://youtu.be/fpZ5U_YrCDM?feature=shared
+The youtube link for this project is - https://youtu.be/fpZ5U_YrCDM?feature=shared.